robertnen/SO23-mini-libc/README.md

 # How to run it?

 You need to fork it on a UNIX based operating system and to run the script type ./tests/run_all_tests.sh.
-It will show 90 / 100 (10 points are awarded for coding style, but it needs docker file which I removed in the repository).
+It will show 90 / 100 (10 points are awarded for coding style, but it needs a docker file which is removed from the repository).

 # About the homework